Quickstart Guide: nixos-anywhere

 • A disk configuration containing details of the file system that will be created on the new server.

-• A target machine, reachable via SSH, with your SSH public key deployed and and the privilege to either login directly as root or to use password-less sudo.
+• A target machine that is reachable via SSH, either using keys or a password, and the privilege to either log in directly as root or a user with password-less sudo.

 nixos-anywhere doesn’t need to be installed.
-You can run it directly from Numtide's repository on Github.
+You can run it directly from the Github repository.

 Details of the flake, the disk configuration and the CLI command are discussed below.